 The U.S. Small Business Administration (SBA) offers affordable financial help to businesses and private non-profit organizations in declared disaster areas.
-Help is available in the form of low-interest, long-term loans for losses not fully covered by insurance or other means.
+We provide help in the form of low-interest, long-term loans for losses not fully covered by insurance or other means.

-SBA's disaster loans are the main federal assistance offered for the repair and rebuilding of non-farm, private sector disaster losses.
+SBA's disaster loans are the main federal assistance offered to repair and rebuild non-farm, private sector disaster losses.
 This is our only direct loan program and it is not limited to small businesses.

 Businesses of all sizes as well as private non-profit organizations may borrow up to $2 million to repair or replace the following: